Pogayo/nd00333-capstone/README.md

 ### Results

 The models had close results ranging from accuracy of 0.76 to 0.798.
-Models with higher estimators and max_depth performed poorly probably because of overfitting on the train dataset
+Models with higher number of estimators and max_depth performed poorly probably because of overfitting on the train dataset

 ![HyperDrive RunDetails in the notebook](screenshots/hd_run_details_widget.PNG) *HyperDrive RunDetails in the notebook*